danieldoh/danieldoh.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Master's student in the [Elmore Family School of Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at [Purdue University](https://www.purdue.edu/).
 I am a member of the [Convergence Design Lab](https://engineering.purdue.edu/cdesign/wp/), under the supervision of Dr. Karthik Ramani.
-My research interests include Artificial Intelligence, Computer Vision, and Human-AI interaction, with a specific focus on practical applications in Extended Reality, Task Guidance Systems, and AI-infused interfaces.
+I am deep learning researcher with expertise in 3D Reconstruction focusing on category-agnostic 3D articulated objects reconstruction, 3D human avatars, and object pose estimation.
+I specializes in integrating Gaussian Splatting and Diffusion Models to enhance the quality of 3D object reconstruction, driving innovation in fields such as XR and Digital Twins.
 {style="text-align: justify;"}